Miscellaneous Class

 This breed has a life span of around 12 – 14 years, you can expect them to be a lifelong commitment.

 It can be difficult to tell if your bolognese is gaining too much weight from overeating due to their thick coats, if you are concerned or worried you should feel for their hipbones and ribcage.
-Exercising is the best way you can ensure your bolognese is staying healthy.
+Exercising and a proper diet is the best way you can ensure your bolognese is staying healthy.

 Make sure that you contact your local vet if you are concerned about the weight of your bolognese.